 If you’re keen to support renewable electricity, check your potential supplier’s arrangement.

 You can buy multiple services from some energy firms, including broadband, mobile phone packages, boiler cover and smart home devices.
-Utility Warehouse was the first to bundle utilities contracts, but now , and are among the companies selling multiple products and services.
+The following firms sell multiple products and services:

 Before you switch energy supplier, check the terms and conditions of your deal.